amanessinger/azzyzt_jee_tools/README.txt

   * Helios SR1, SR2

-Eclipse is always understood as the generic bundle Eclipse IDE for Java EE Developers[4].
+Eclipse is always understood as the generic bundle Eclipse IDE for Java EE Developers[6].
 Other distributions may contain the required plugins and may work, but they were not tested.

 The plugins compile on Indigo M4, but currently no plugin for GlassFish is available for Indigo, thus the configuration has not been tested.

-Using JBOSS AS 6.0 as a runtime, generated code mostly compiles, @Remote annotations on generated service bean interfaces have to be removed though, because JBOSS AS 6.0 only supports the JEE 6 web profile.
+Using JBOSS AS 6.0 as a runtime, generated code should compile. @Remote annotations on generated service bean interfaces have to be suppressed using AzzyztGeneratorCutback.NoRemoteInterfaces, because JBOSS AS 6.0 only supports the JEE 6 web profile.
 No further testing with JBOSS AS 6.0 has been done yet.
-Eventually, things like whether @Remote annotations are generated or not, should become configurable, and there are other good uses for configurability as well.

 The project generator (#1) already runs with Apache Geronimo v3.0-M1, but due to lacking support for REST, generated applications do not